 Ms. Indira Jaising interjected to point out that cow vigilantism was in the nature of crime and was not just an issue of “law and order”.
 She was forceful in urging the Court to monitor investigations under Article 142.
 She requested that an appropriate scheme be framed for vigilantism.

 At this moment, the judges conferred amongst themselves in hushed tones.
 Justice Dipak Misra then observed that this was a matter of mob violence and should not be perceived from the lens of any specific class of incidents.
 Accordingly, no motive can be assigned to instances of cow vigilantism.
 He referred to Article 256 and Article 257 to mention that any scheme on vigilantism was unnecessary in the context of the statutory provisions assigning legal duty upon the states.

 Mr. Colin Gonsalves stood up from his chair and brought to the Court’s attention the case of Pravasi Bhalai Sanganathan v.
 Union of India.
 He specifically highlighted the guidelines on communal harmony mentioned in this particular case.
 This case seemed to have caught the attention of the Bench and the respondents' lawyers particularly who immediately noted down the citation of this particular case.

 At Justice Misra’s insistence, he read out the provisions dealing with hate speech in the Indian Penal Code namely Section 153 A and Section 153 B of the Indian Penal Code, 1860.
 While Justice Misra dismissed any links with communal harmony in this particular case, he seemed to nod in agreement with the provisions on hate speech.

-Justice Dipak Misra assured that the court will continue hearing the matter.
+Justice Dipak Misra assured the litigants that the Court would continue to hear the matter.
 No contempt notice was issued as urged by Mr. Hegde.
-The bench reserved the judgment.
+The Bench reserved judgment.